NewJerseyStyle/LitePolis-database-default/README.md

 # LitePolis Database Default - SQLAlchemy PoC StarRocks

+> 🚧👷 This is not a solution, if you want to adopt this, the query on update should be rewritten into single SQL instead of calling methods in the class to reduce the latency between `delete` and `insert`.
+And the `select` should also be optimized with `WHERE` and `JOIN` instead of loop in Python.

 Before running the script, admin must initialize the StarRocks with correct permission setup using this SQL:
 ```sql
 CREATE DATABASE litepolis_default;